 - One-to-one tutors - Pair up for peer-teaching - Universal Design for Learning: this is not an activity itself, but all activities can be designed for broader or "universal" access.
-The 3 components of UDL include: - Multiple representations of information such as text and numbers read aloud by a computer, captions on video, text accompanying audio, verbal descriptions of pictures, drawings and models, and using video, animation or other educational technology to convey concepts. - Multiple representations of expression such as students being able to record oral speech (to text or not), drawing, dramatic presentations, songs/raps. - Varied options of engagement enabling students as well as teachers to select for or reframe elements of content/context/procedures, challenge level, and supports including modifications and accommodations such as additional time, enlarged print, text-to-speech apps, bilingual dictionary, etc. - Interactive technologies assigned by instructor to support instruction such as Plato Learning Technology-lessons by objective/by NRS level as well as other tech resources/sites (see below) for the purpose of additional and varied practice opportunities on targeted skills.
-As an intervention, see UDL explanation above.
+The 3 components of UDL include: - Multiple representations of information such as text and numbers read aloud by a computer, captions on video, text accompanying audio, verbal descriptions of pictures, drawings and models, and using video, animation or other educational technology to convey concepts. - Multiple representations of expression such as students being able to record oral speech (to text or not), drawing, dramatic presentations, songs/raps. - Varied options of engagement enabling students as well as teachers to select for or reframe elements of content/context/procedures, challenge level, and supports including modifications and accommodations such as additional time, enlarged print, text-to-speech apps, bilingual dictionary, etc. - Interactive technologies assigned by instructor to support instruction for the purpose of additional and varied practice opportunities on targeted skills.

-- Coins/Bills (play money or real)

-- Counters (discs, beans, buttons, etc.)

-- Base Ten manipulatives (Math U See)

-- Manipulative bead chains (tens up to hundred)

-- Manipulative teens beads (ten bars and unit beads) and boards with numeral tiles - Manipulative tens beads and boards with numeral tiles - Manipulative Hundreds Board - Manipulative Number Rods (1-10) with numeral cards - Manipulative spindle box (presents concept of zero along with counting reinforcement) - Word problem cards with/without authentic materials for solving real life problems and simulations. - Number Sense: Whole Numbers, Addition & Subtraction, 2nd ed.
+- Coins/Bills (play money or real) - Counters (discs, beans, buttons, etc.) - Base Ten manipulatives (Math U See) - Manipulative bead chains (tens up to hundred) - Manipulative teens beads (ten bars and unit beads) and boards with numeral tiles - Manipulative tens beads and boards with numeral tiles

+- Manipulative Hundreds Board - Manipulative Number Rods (1-10) with numeral cards - Manipulative spindle box (presents concept of zero along with counting reinforcement) - Word problem cards with/without authentic materials for solving real life problems and simulations. - Number Sense: Whole Numbers, Addition & Subtraction, 2nd ed.
 (2003).
 McGraw Hill Education. - TABE Fundamentals Mathematics Workbook, Level E. (2010).
 McGraw Hill Education.